autoplot/documentation/javadoc/org/das2/qstream/XMLSerializeDelegate.md

+# org.das2.qstream.XMLSerializeDelegate

-# org.das2.qstream.XMLSerializeDelegateExtension to SerializeDelegate that allows for embedding object within XML.
+Extension to SerializeDelegate that allows for embedding object within XML.

 ***
 <a name="xmlFormat"></a>
 # xmlFormat